jnstockley/AddressBookCLI/README.md

 # AddressBook

 Wow its been a while since I posted an update here!
 First off I am currently working on a version 2.0 which will include some major changes.
 Ill list a few bellow.
 That list is subject to change!
+Also I am looking for some beta testers.
+I will release a beta version of this in the coming weeks.
+If youd like to be on the list tweet on @jackstockley_ or add your request to the beta tester issue!

 Changes coming in version 2.0!
    1. Logging system